 Relative Strength Index (RSI)

-Reference lines are used to determine how long an existing trend will last before a trend reversal is expected.
+Reference lines determine how long an existing trend will last before we can expect a trend reversal.
 In other words, when the price is heavily oversold or overbought, one should expect a trend reversal.

-- With an downtrend the reference line is at 20% (oversold) and 60% (overbought
+- With a downtrend, the reference line is at 20% (oversold) and 60% (overbought

 Calculate the sum of all positive and negative price changes in a period (e.g., 30 days):